 With spring here, it is time for gardeners to get back outside and start cleaning up the garden and preparing for new growth.
-This spring cleaning should include a pruning of any existing rose bushes, but many gardeners are afraid of marring their roses.
-So here is a breakdown of the Why, When, and How to prune roses.
+This spring cleaning should include pruning any existing rose bushes, but many gardeners are afraid of marring their roses.
+So here is a breakdown of the why, when, and how to prune roses.

 • To reduce the volume of stems that the root system needs to support.

 • To clear out dead and diseased wood, stopping the progression of this disease.

 • To open up the center of the plant, encouraging good airflow (and thus inhibiting fungal growth).

 • To keep the shrub compact enough to fit in the space available to it.

 • To train the shrub to grow strong outward-facing canes.

 • To remove any “suckers” that might grow at the base of grafted roses.

 Throughout the bloom season, deadheading consistently to prevents disease, clean up the appearance, and encourage rebloom.